mrhdigital/Rock-Paper-Scissor/README.md

 Scissor: Scissor wins against paper as scissor cuts paper.
          Scissor loses against rock as destroys scissor.

  Ties happens when both symbols are the same.

+ ### Technologies Used
+- HTML
+- CSS
+- JavaScript
+- Bootstrap